linuxboot/heads-wiki/Development/Contributing-to-Heads-Wiki.md

 containing `osresearch.net`, which is the custom domain for the production site at `https://osresearch.net/`.
 When you enable GitHub Pages on a fork, GitHub picks up this `CNAME` and may try to apply the custom domain.
-Because the fork owner does not control the `osresearch.net` DNS, this commonly causes GitHub to associate your fork with the `osresearch.net` custom domain, which shows a custom-domain error because you don't control that DNS, meaning your fork may not be viewable at `https://YOUR_USERNAME_HERE.github.io/heads-wiki/`.
+Because the fork owner does not control `osresearch.net`, GitHub commonly associates the fork with that custom domain.
+GitHub then shows a custom-domain error and the fork may not be viewable at `https://YOUR_USERNAME_HERE.github.io/heads-wiki/`.
 To fix this, go to your fork's **Settings** tab (`https://github.com/YOUR_USERNAME_HERE/heads-wiki/settings`),